cloud-native-toolkit/mq-qm01/README.md

 ## Enable Security

-If you want to enable the queuemanager to use security, we need to set the `security` flag to `true` in `Values.yaml`.
+If you want to enable the queuemanager to use security, we need to set the `security` flag to `true` in `Values.yaml` if using Helm.
 By default, it is always `false`.
+If you are using kustomize, use the flavor of queuemanager where security is enabled.

 ### Configuration